gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-server-update-services/deploy/1-install-the-wsus-server-role.md

 ---
 # <a name="step-1-install-the-wsus-server-role"></a>Etapa 1: Instalar a função de servidor do WSUS

->Aplica-se a: Windows Server (canal semestral), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Aplicável a: Windows Server (canal semestral), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 A próxima etapa na implantação do servidor do WSUS é instalar a função de servidor do WSUS.
 O procedimento a seguir descreve como instalar a função de servidor do WSUS usando o Gerenciador do Servidor.